-The importance of understanding team roles and dynamics including interactions between the team, how well they are performing and cooperating.
+What do learners need to learn?
+Skills The importance of understanding team roles and dynamics including EC2 interactions between the team, how well they are performing and cooperating.
+EC5 EC6 Different motivational theories and models and how these are applied to support teams and individuals. support teams and individuals.

-Skills EC2 EC5 EC6

-Different motivational theories and models and how these are applied to support teams and individuals.

 The reasons why different approaches would be considered and used, to include performance, reward, appraisals, recognition, work allocation, team building and development.

-Techniques a team leader can use to motivate and improve team dynamics, to include coaching and mentoring to provide support, building confidence through timely feedback to improve performance across the team, and recognition of effort and achievements.
+To the improve the control of the co Techniques a team leader can use to motivate and improve team dynamics, to include coaching and mentoring to provide support, building confidence through timely feedback to improve performance across the team, and recognition of effort and achievements.